 Initiated by the International

-Customer Service Association (ICSA) in 1988 and supported by
+Customer Service Association (ICSA)

 U.S. Senators Robert Dole and Nancy Kassebaum, along with U.S.